 - Truly understanding what your customers need (as opposed to what you think they need)

-In the Citrix webinar ‘Achieve Breathtaking Customer Experience to Accelerate Growth’, presenter Tony Hughes, Sales Leadership Management Consultant at RSVPselling, tells the perfect anecdote to highlight this dichotomy:
+In the GoToWebinar webinar ‘Achieve Breathtaking Customer Experience to Accelerate Growth’, presenter Tony Hughes, Sales Leadership Management Consultant at RSVPselling, tells the perfect anecdote to highlight this dichotomy:

 It’s so easy for marketers to fall in love with their product; we’re all like Narcissus staring into the pool of water, sending ourselves crazy with how beautiful we think the thing is that we’re selling…Look at Heinz: they’re the oldest manufacturer of ketchup (or tomato sauce), they’ve got a high-quality product, they put it in a beautiful glass bottle, they have nice packaging and they’re thinking it’s job done.
 But…the reality is that the customer doesn’t care about the nice-looking glass bottle: they get frustrated by the fact they can never get the last of the product out of the bottle.

 Although in this instance Hughes is talking specifically about product design, his example illustrates the need for companies to start treating their customers like clients and understanding not only what they find valuable, but how they define value in the first place.